Interface FormInputBuilderApi

 DashboardInputsInputBuilder createDashboardInputs(String paramName, String dashboardName, String... portletPath) Creates a new Dashboard Inputs input which displays all inputs of a given dashboard.
 All inputs will be displayed inline, similar to how an inline configurator is rendered.The value of the Dashboard Inputs input is a Map of all the dashboard's inputs.
 Key is an individual input's name, mapped to its value.

-The input is rendered as follows (embedded fields from the given Dashboard):def optionalPath = ["embeddedPortlet", "embeddedPortletInsideEmbeddedPortlet"] def input = api.inputBuilderFactory() .createDashboardInputs("DB Inputs", "Dashboard_UniqueName", *optionalPath) .setMaximumDepth(1) // optional - maximum recursion levels for embedded Dashboards .getInput()
+The input is rendered as follows (embedded fields from the given Dashboard):def optionalPath = ["embeddedPortlet", "embeddedPortletInsideEmbeddedPortlet"] form.createDashboardInputs("DB Inputs", "Dashboard_UniqueName", *optionalPath) .setMaximumDepth(1) // optional - maximum recursion levels for embedded Dashboards .buildFormInput()

 - Parameters:

-paramName- Name of the input.dashboardName- Name of a dashboard.portletPath- Optional path to the portlet.- Returns:
+paramName- Name of the input parameter.
+Use a stable camelCase identifier; this is the stored input name, not the display label.dashboardName- Name of a dashboard.portletPath- Optional path to the portlet.- Returns:

 - a Dashboard Inputs input builder